amazimbe/bookings_processor/README.md

 Rows and seats are both 0-indexed.
 Note the trailing comma is absent on the final line.

-To run it:
+### To run it:

-./bin/process_bookings sample_booking_requests
+./bin/process_bookings booking_requests

-To run specs
+### To run specs

 bundle exec rspec spec

+### TODO
+One of the specs is failing.
+When run on the sample data I get 9 rejected bookings instead of 10.
+My algorithm is probably missing an edge case but I would need to know the expected rejects before I can fix this.